StackOverflowIsBetterThanAnyAI/pico-w-clock-oled-display/README.md

 Then, it fetches the current time, disconnects from the WiFi and updates the time every second.

-Every 24h the time is synchronized again.
+Every 24h the time is synchronized again by reconnecting to the Access Point.